School of Law

 George Gund Hall

-Founded in 1892, the Case Western Reserve University School of Law is a charter member of the Association of American Law Schools and of the national law honorary society, the Order of the Coif.
+Founded in 1892, the Franklin Thomas Backus School of Law of Case Western Reserve University is a charter member of the Association of American Law Schools and of the national law honorary society, the Order of the Coif.
 It was among the first law schools accredited by the American Bar Association.

 The school has a student body of about 500 and a full-time faculty of about fifty.
 In the school’s early years, most students came from Ohio and remained in Ohio after graduation.
 Today, students come from all parts of the USA and the world, and there are CWRU law graduates in virtually every state and many foreign countries (with particular concentrations in Asia and the Middle East).
 An active and aggressive Career Development Office works with students, graduates, and prospective employers from all over the nation to maximize job opportunities.

 Since the mid-1970s, the School of Law has invested heavily in its litigation program.
-Students practice the basic skills of trial advocacy in such courses as LAWS 6110 Trial Tactics, LAWS 6111 Appellate Practice, and in the co-curricular moot court and mock trial programs.
+Students practice the basic skills of trial advocacy in such courses as LAWS 6110, LAWS 6111, and in the co-curricular moot court and mock trial programs.

 The JD program in the School of Law offers a number of opportunities for students to engage in comparative legal study.
 The law school has cooperative agreements with over 20 schools in Africa, Asia, Europe, Latin America, and North America, allowing students to study at the host school for a semester and transfer the completed credits to the CWRU JD program.
 In addition to traditional semester-long exchange programs, the law school offers concurrent degree programs with prestigious universities in England, France, and Spain.
 Through these programs, students can earn two degrees - a JD from our law school and an LLM from the partner school - in just three years, for the same price as those earning just the JD.
 Students spend their 1L and 2L years at our law school, and then their third year at the foreign partner school.
 The law school also offers the Case Abroad at Home program, which brings foreign scholars to campus to offer special one-week intensive courses immediately prior to the start of the fall term each year.